 If you cannot pay your rent or are behind on rent, contact your local Community Action Agency as soon as possible to apply for rental assistance.
 Assistance is available in all 88 counties, for up to 12 months of missed rent and 3 months of future rent.

 Once your landlord files an eviction case against you in court, it can be hard to fight it.
 For instance, with non-payment of rent, Ohio law says that your landlord can evict you if you don't pay your rent.
 This is true even if you lost your job, got sick or don't have the money.
 Those aren’t reasons to fight an eviction.

 Fighting an eviction can be hard.
 To successfully fight an eviction, you need a good reason.

-Some good reasons to fight an eviction are if you are:
+Some good reasons to fight an eviction are if you are any of the following:

-- Being evicted because you complained about something the landlord should have done; or,
+- Being evicted because you complained about something the landlord should have done

 If you do not pay your regular rent on time, the law says your landlord can evict you, even if you lose your job or get sick.
 So, losing your job or getting sick are not good reasons to fight an eviction.

 Sometimes people ask if you can be evicted when it's very cold outside or during the winter months.
 In Ohio, you can be evicted, even if it's wintertime or very cold outside.